 Why a holistic approach?

 In the past, energy performance requirements were set at component level – minimum thermal insulation levels and minimum efficiencies of products.
 This, however, leads to sub-optimal solutions and creates a barrier to the necessary technology transitions.

-The holistic approach to assessing the overall energy performance of buildings and the built environment, provided by the set of EPB standards, is a key tool to overcome these barriers.
+The holistic approach to assessing the overall energy performance of buildings and the built environment is a key tool to overcome these barriers.

 The set of EPB standards enable to assess the overall energy performance of a building.
-This means that any combination of technologies can be used to reach the intended energy performance level, at the lowest cost.
+This holistic approach implies that that any combination of technologies can be used to reach the intended energy performance level, at the lowest cost.

 Due to this 'competition' between different technologies, the holistic approach is a key driver for technological innovation and change.
 Countries using the approach for several years – take, for instance, the Netherlands – have experienced large scale implementation and cost savings on a variety of new technologies.